cloudevents/spec/cloudevents/extensions/data-classification.md

 `datacategory` attributes MAY be set to provide additional details on the classification context.

-Intermediaries and consumers SHOULD take these attributes into account and act accordingly to data regulations and/or internal policies when processing the event and payload.
+When an implementation supports this extension, then intermediaries and consumers MUST take these attributes into account and act accordingly to data regulations and/or internal policies in processing the event and payload.
+If intermediaries or consumers cannot meet such requirements, they MUST reject or ignore the event.

 Intermediaries SHOULD NOT modify the `dataclassification`, `dataregulation`, and `datacategory` attributes.